 With a rough cut in hand, I’m seeking completion funds to fulfill my own dream of restoring this improbable tale of a reluctant American hero.

 Steve Wystrach, Writer, Producer, Director

 From The Heart Productions selects MANRY AT SEA for Fiscal Sponsorship

-We’re excited to announce that in February, 2017, “MANRY AT SEA ~ In the Wake of a Dream,” was selected for fiscal sponsorship by From The Heart Productions, a 501(c)3 non-profit.
-From the Heart Productions has supported filmmakers create world-changing films for nearly a quarter century.
-A unique advantage of having a fiscal sponsor is that all contributions are TAX DEDUCTIBLE.
+“MANRY AT SEA,” was selected for fiscal sponsorship by From The Heart Productions, a 501(c)3 non-profit.
+Having a fiscal sponsor means all contributions are TAX DEDUCTIBLE.
 Additionally, they oversee the filmmaker’s use of all donations, to insure that they are only used for film production expenses.

 MANRY AT SEA ~ In the Wake of a Dream

 wins film grant competition at the 2017 American Documentary Film Festival